ookk2011/wifi-pineapple-cloner/README.md

 4. Enter to pineapple panel and enjoy! `http://172.16.42.1:1471/`

 In the [download](https://github.com/xchwarze/wifi-pineapple-cloner-builds) repo you can find some debugging tips if you have problems.
-The project manages to create hardware that works just like the original, so if you follow the steps and read the documentation you should have no problems.
 <br>

 5. Once installed, the project has a tool that helps us to do several things.